 Etiology of CFS is unknown.
 No infectious, hormonal, immunologic, or psychiatric cause has been established.
 Among the many proposed infectious causes, Epstein-Barr virus, Lyme disease, candidiasis, and cytomegalovirus have been proven not to cause CFS.
 Similarly, there are no allergic markers and no immunosuppression.

 Some people who have recovered from COVID-19 infection COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more have become "long-haulers" with persistent symptoms.
+Prevention is by vaccination, infection control precautions (eg, face masks, handwashing... read more have become "long-haulers" with persistent symptoms.
 Some of these symptoms result from organ damage from the infection and/or treatment, and others may be from posttraumatic stress disorder (PTSD) Posttraumatic Stress Disorder (PTSD) Posttraumatic stress disorder (PTSD) is recurring, intrusive recollections of an overwhelming traumatic event; recollections last > 1 month and begin within 6 months of the event.
 The pathophysiology... read more .
 In addition, in some patients COVID-19 seems to trigger typical CFS, but further study is needed to confirm this association and determine causality.

 Various minor immunologic abnormalities have been reported.
 These abnormalities include low levels of IgG, abnormal IgG, decreased lymphocytic proliferation, low interferon-gamma levels in response to mitogens, poor cytotoxicity of natural killer cells, circulating autoantibodies and immune complexes, and many other immunologic findings.
 However, none provide adequate sensitivity and specificity for defining CFS.
 They do, however, underscore the physiologic legitimacy of CFS.